robconery/blog/_posts/2013-03-20-ember-baby-steps.md

 ---
 layout: post
 title: "Ember: Baby Steps"
-summary: "If you read my blog, you know I've been goofing around with quite a few Javascript libraries.
+summary: "If you read my blog, you know I've been goofing around with quite a few JavaScript libraries.
 Some are easier than others.
 This time, it's Ember's turn."
 image: /img/ember_get_started.png
 date: "2013-03-20"
 uuid: "f6o9urOM-R1ZF-mxlN-6H3w-7MwSWvInbFXw"